192 driversvisited this site today

-No matter the reason to do so, an auto refinance loan can offer excellent value for borrowers seeking to improve your repayment terms and guarantee you can fully repay your auto loan without breaking the bank.
+No matter the reason to do so, an auto refinance loan can offer excellent value for borrowers seeking to improve your repayment terms and guarantee you can fully repay your auto loan without breaking the bank—even if it's the best bank to refinance your car.
 By refinancing, customers can lower your monthly payments, reduce the total amount you pay by lowering car loan interest and consolidation debt from other loans, or adjust the duration of the loan repayment period.
+This can be especially true if you're aiming at refinancing with negative equity on your auto loan.
 For any situation, narrow down the best auto refinance loan lenders with our in-depth reviews, expert research, and fair comparisons.

 * APR is the Annual Percentage Rate.
 Your actual APR may be different.
 Your APR is based on multiple factors including your credit profile and the loan to value of the vehicle.
 APR ranges from 3.49% to 36.00% and is determined at the time of application.
 Lowest APR is available to borrowers with excellent credit and only in certain states.
 Advertised rates and fees are valid as of 7/21/2022 and are subject to change without notice.
 Lowest rate of 3.49% APR only available with up to 36-month repayment term.
 Insurance savings will not result from lower APR.

 ¹ This information is estimated based on consumers who were approved for an auto refinance loan through Caribou on or after 8/1/2021, had an existing auto loan on their credit report, and accepted their final terms.
 As of 08/01/2022, these borrowers saved an average of 6.1% on their interest rate.
 There is no guarantee of savings.
 Your actual savings, if any, may vary.